johnwcowan/pdp8x/palx.md

-*addr - set assembly address (absolute or relocatable) name = expr - define name asect [name] - start assembling a new absolute section base addr - set the assembler's idea of the FPP base page block n [k] - assemble a block of n words filled with k (default 0) common [name] - start assembling a new common section commz [name] - start assembling a new common section in page zero cpage n - ensure the next n words are on the current page eap - enter auto-paging (CPU code can cross pages) extern name - name is external (may be defined or undefined) index addr - set the assembler's idea of the FPP index register block lap - leave auto-paging (CPU code cannot cross pages) page [n] - start assembling at the beginning of page n, or next page reloc addr - assemble in current location as if at addr sect [name] - start assembling a new relocatable section with CPU code
+*addr - set assembly address (absolute or relocatable) name = expr - define name asect [name] - start assembling a new absolute section base addr - set the assembler's idea of the base page block n [k] - assemble a block of n words filled with k (default 0) common [name] - start assembling a new common section commb [name] - start assembling a new common section in the base page commz [name] - start assembling a new common section in page zero cpage n - ensure the next n words are on the current page eap - enter auto-paging mode (code can cross pages) extern name - name is external (may be defined or undefined) index addr - set the assembler's idea of the index register block lap - leave auto-paging (code cannot cross pages) page [n] - start assembling at the beginning of page n, or next page reloc addr - assemble in current location as if at addr sect [name] - start assembling a new relocatable section with CPU code